Complaints and Appeals

 What are the timeframes for the appeals process?

-Medicaid members will have thirty (30) calendar days from the date of the denial letter to appeal the decision while CHIP members will have ninety (90) calendar days to appeal the decision.
+Medicaid and CHIP members will have sixty (60) calendar days from the date of the denial letter to appeal the decision.
 Superior will acknowledge your appeal within five (5) business days of receipt, and complete the appeal within thirty (30) calendar days.
 This process can be extended up to fourteen (14) calendar days if you ask for an extension.
 If more time is needed to gather facts about the requested service, you will receive a letter with the reason for the delay.

 How can I ask for continuity of current authorized services?

 If you are receiving a service that is being ended, suspended or reduced, you must file an appeal on or before the later of ten (10) days following Superior’s mailing of the denial letter (ten days from the postage stamp date on the envelope), or on the intended effective date of the proposed action.

 Superior will keep providing the benefits while your appeal is being reviewed, if: